mikiehan/lab-starter/assignments/setup/README.md

 ### Step 7: Run more setup script and take the second screenshot

 Run `bash more_setup.sh` from your VM terminal.
 This command will prompt you for 5 input.
-- For the first prompt type `yes`
+- For the first prompt type `yes` to get started.
-- For the second prompt hit `Enter` to view the license agreement and hit `q` and another `Enter` to exit
+- For the second prompt hit `Enter` to view the license agreement and hit `q` and another `Enter` to exit.
 - For the third prompt type `yes` to agree.
-- **For the forth prompt type `/usr/bin/anaconda3` which is SUPER important!**
+- **For the fourth prompt type `/usr/bin/anaconda3` as the location which is SUPER important!**
-- For the last prompt type `yes` to init anaconda
+- For the last prompt type `yes` to init anaconda.

 After `more_setup.sh` script finishes run the following commands, where the order doesn't really matter.